May 23, 2024

 As EV technology evolves, so must the OBC, especially as automakers migrate from 400 V to 800 V battery architecture.
 Consumer demand and increasing battery capacity (kWh) are also driving factors.
 The desire to charge EVs more quickly is leading to OBC power capability rising from 3.6 kW in early designs up to 7.2 kW or 11 kW, provided the grid can support this.

-Figure 2: Classification of Charger Types for a Battery Electric Vehicle (BEV).
+Figure 2 - Classification of Charging Station Types for Battery Electric Vehicle (BEV)

 Key Design Considerations for OBC